MLB Sunday scores, highlights, updates, news: Gary Sanchez heating up for Yankees

 - Los Angeles Angels at Houston Astros (GameTracker)

-- Philadelphia Phillies at St. Louis Cardinals (GameTracker)
+- St. Louis Cardinals 6, Philadelphia Phillies 5 (box score)

 - Colorado Rockies at Chicago Cubs (GameTracker)